Quentin Millora-Brown

-Quentin "QMB" Millora-Brown (born August 9, 2000) is a Filipino-American college basketball player who last played for the UP Fighting Maroons of the University Athletic Association of the Philippines (UAAP).
+Quentin "QMB" Millora-Brown (born August 9, 2000) is a Filipino-American professional basketball player for the Nagoya Diamond Dolphins of the Japanese B. League.
+He played college basketball for the UP Fighting Maroons.
 Prior to winning a UAAP championship with UP, he also played for the Rice Owls, Vanderbilt Commodores, and The Citadel Bulldogs.

 Early life and high school career

 Millora-Brown was born to Bryan W. Brown and Rosette Millora.
 He has one sister, Sasha.
 He was born in Washington D.C., but grew up in Virginia.

 Growing up, Millora-Brown's first sport was fencing.
 His father was a fencer for the College of William & Mary and was even the team captain.
 According to his father's law office biography, Bryan W. Brown was a most valuable fencer and Virginia state champion in épée and foil.

 In middle school, Millora-Brown started playing basketball more often, and chose to pursue basketball.
 He played in the Filipino-American Youth Basketball Association, which offered youth basketball programming near Washington, D.C.
 Millora-Brown first studied at Bishop O'Connell High School.
 He then transferred to South County High School in his senior year, where he learned under Mike Robinson.
 Under Robinson's coaching, he led South County to its first state title.
 He was also named as the district, regional player and state player of the year with averages of 16 points, 12 rebounds, five blocks, and four assists.